 You might notice that the amount in Box 1a of 1099-K is larger than the total amount you actually got paid.
 This is not an error.
 The figure on the form reflects the total amount your customers paid, including the Lyft commission.
 Don’t worry, generally you can deduct Lyft fees from your income as a business expense.

-- driven while you waited for a ride
+- Driven while you waited for a ride

-- were en-route to a passenger
+- Were en-route to a passenger

-- and while you were on a ride
+- While you were on a ride

 How and where to report your Lyft income